department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/Update App Store.md

 ---
 name: Update App Store
 about: Template for work needed to update Google, Apple or Va.Gov app store content and images
 title: Update App Store
-labels: app store
+labels: ''
-assignees:
+assignees: ''

 ---

 ## Description
 As the Veteran, I want all the app stores/pages to accurately reflect the most recent changes in the app so that I know what to expect before going into the app.